Building Project to Consolidate Operations and Improve Safety

 Planning for a new Police/Court facility has been underway for nearly a decade.
 The concept was planned for a number of reasons, including to unite staff and operations working across the City in multiple buildings and to improve safety with a dedicated Mayor's Court space.
 However, the primary reason a larger facility is needed because WPD has simply outgrown its current 30-year-old building.

 Volunteers and visitors frequently tour WPD headquarters and are consistently surprised by how compact the space is, considering the size of the department.
-The Police/Court Facility has been thoughtfully considered to meet the Westerville community where it has grown, helping the City to operate more efficiently and, ultimately, effectively.
+The Police/Court Facility has been thoughtfully considered to meet current and future space needs and improve efficiency.

 The City of Westerville closed on the purchase of 229 Huber Village Blvd. (the existing office building and land) in August 2018.
 The existing 28,500 sq. ft. complex will be expanded to make adequate room for all police and Mayor's Court operations.